secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 # Secure Crypto Config Interface {#Interface}

+This section describes the programming interface that provides the Secure Crypto Config.
+The Secure Crypto Config Interface is generic and describes the API that should to be used by each programming language.

 ## Semantic Versioning

 The implementation of the Secure Crypto Config Interface MUST follow [Semantic Versioning](https://semver.org/), which specifies a version format of **X.Y.Z** (Major.Minor.Patch) and semantics when to increase which version part.